Bulbasaur854/asteroids/README.md

 ## To-Do

-- Add a scoring system
+- Add a scoring system :white_check_mark:
 - Implement multiple lives and respawning
 - Add an explosion effect for the asteroids
 - Add acceleration to the player movement